MAT Program for Addiction

 The function of methadone use is to reduce opioid craving and withdrawal and blunt or block the effects of opioids.
 When taken as prescribed, methadone is a safe and effective method to help those who have fallen into an opioid addiction.

 Naltrexone is an opioid antagonist that interferes with the way opioids act.
 Neither sedating nor addictive, you can find naltrexone as an injectable, a nasal spray, or an auto-pen.

 Naltrexone is not an opioid and is used to block the euphoric and sedative effects that is caused by opioids such as heroin, codeine, morphine, and more.

 Current research shows that MAT can be used to treat heroin addiction and opioid use disorder with few drawbacks.
 Using medication improves overall retention in treatment programs while reducing criminal activity and the transmission of infectious diseases.

 A Common Misconception About MAT

 A common misconception associated with MAT is that it substitutes one drug for another.
-Instead, these medications relieve the withdrawal symptoms and psychological cravings that cause chemical imbalances in the body.
+However, this is not true.
+Instead, MAT is used to relieve the withdrawal symptoms and psychological cravings that many experience, making treatment easier.
 This provides stability for the client so that they can begin the necessary clinical work they need in order to achieve long term recovery.

 Buprenorphine, approved for use in 2002 by the FDA, represents the latest advance in MAT.
 Utilization of Buprenorphine in combination with other treatment modalities provide a whole-patient approach to opioid dependency.
 Buprenorphine is a partial opioid agonist.
 An opioid agonist satisfies the body’s craving for opiate, which eliminates withdrawals.
 However, the main point is that Buprenorphine does not produce the same level of euphoria.
 Buprenorphine has a “ceiling effect,” which reduces the potential for misuse.